andymcfee/andymcfee.com/_posts/2013-03-11-css-columns-in-the-wild.md

 Combined that with a media query to drop back down to one column when your viewport gets small enough, and you've successfully used CSS3 columns!

+**NOTE** CSS Columns are supported in:

+- IE10+
+- Chrome/Safari
+- Firefox
+- iOS Safari
+- Android

+So sorry, IE9 and down.
+My demos are going to look a little odd to you.

 But in the REAL World...
 =========================